 It's better to wait and skip the loan.

-Your checking account will be automatically debited on payday.
+Your checking account is debited on payday.

 Payday lenders get paid first.
-Instead of lending money based on credit history they lend money based on the their ability to get paid first.
+Instead of lending money based on credit history they lend money based on the ability to get paid first.
 They require direct access to your checking account.
 This means that the moment a paycheck arrives they immediately withdraw fees and principal.

 Payday loans are due in full on your next payday.